rohan-khaire25/Franka_emika_panda/Readme.md

 # Cick on "Docker Desktop for Windows" and run the installation.
 https://docs.docker.com/desktop/install/windows-install/

-# If you face an error "WSL instalaltion is incomplete"
+# If you face an error "WSL installation is incomplete"
 # Goto the link given in the dialog box in the error.
 # Complete step 4 and step 5.
 # Restart your PC